cytopia/devilbox/docs/support/faq.rst

 Yes, see :ref:`example_setup_expressionengine`

-Does it work with ExpressionEngine?
+Does it work with Joomla?
 -------------------------

 Yes, see :ref:`example_setup_joomla`